AnnahNokutheza/alx-system_engineering-devops/0x02-shell_redirections/README.md

-command that finds all empty files and directories
+script that lists all the files with a .gif extension